Kwale, Nigeria

-Kwale is a community of the Ukwuani Speaking people of Delta State, Nigeria and is located within the colonial Warri province.
+Kwale is an Ukwuani community in Delta State, Nigeria and is located in Northern part of the state.
+The native language of the people is Ukwuani, an Igboid language.
+It is the headquarters of Ndokwa West local government area.

 Kwale is host to oil and gas companies, some of which have presence in different parts of the African city such as a gas flow facility which is situated at Ebedei nearby Umukwata area and another at Ebendo and Umusadege with a pipeline running from Aboh and river Ase creeks.

 There are considerations about the establishment of modular refineries within the area.